Organization applications open. See timeline.

-- Publicize your proposal page in your community channels and add your organization to the list of interested organizations in the Season of Docs GitHub repository.
+- Publicize your proposal page in your community channels and add your organization to the list of interested organizations in the Google Season of Docs GitHub repository.
 You may also want to share your link in the #season-of-docs channel in the Write The Docs Slack.
-The promotion and press page includes logos and other content that you can use when talking about Season of Docs.
+The promotion and press page includes logos and other content that you can use when talking about Google Season of Docs.

 - For each documentation idea, consider what experience and qualifications a technical writer would need to work successfully with your community and organization.
 What skills would your community be able to help a technical writer develop (for example, using GitHub or your docs toolchain)?
 (See the guide for working with technical writers.

 - Ask for volunteers to help answer questions from interested technical writers.